rteeter/devPace/README.md

 - Go to 'API Keys' section
 - Click 'Create Key'
 - Copy your new API key
+- Go to 'Billing section'
+- Click 'Add funds'
+- Enter the amount of credits you want to purchase

-5. Add the API key to VS Code:
+5. Add the API key to VS Code when prompted by the extension upon launching.

+Update or delete the API key later if needed:
 - Open VS Code
 - Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac)
 - Type "Preferences: Open User Settings (JSON)"